 - d) All overtime hours worked on a Sunday or public holiday are paid the rate of single time extra. - e) Unrostered overtime approved by the relevant Consultant / Clinical Director will be paid to the NCHD.
 The Employer may query such unrostered overtime or approval of same.
 Should a query be made, the NCHD will be notified of same.
-Payment will be made subsequent to any queries regarding such unrostered overtime being resolved

-13. On-call off-site

-- a) On-call off-site is defined as a period when the NCHD, is scheduled for a designated period to be off-site but available for emergency work.
+Payment will be made subsequent to any queries regarding such unrostered overtime being resolved - 13.
+On-call off-site - a) On-call off-site is defined as a period when the NCHD, is scheduled for a designated period to be off-site but available for emergency work.
 The NCHD providing on-call off-site makes a specific commitment to be readily available to attend or be in attendance at the employment locations specified during the on-call period. - b) The NCHD provides on-call off-site on a rostered basis. - c) On-call off-site is paid as follows: - i.
-For each period the NCHD is rostered on-call off-site, Monday to Sunday half of all hours up to a maximum of 10 hours are paid at the rate of time and 1/4 and the balance is paid at the rate of 1/2 time thereafter. - ii.
-In addition, NCHDs who are rostered for on-call off-site on a Sunday are paid for the first 8 hours worked between the hours of midnight on Saturday and midnight on Sunday at the rate of 0.75 time and at the rate of 1⁄2 time thereafter. - d) Once called and required to attend on-site, NCHDs are paid the normal overtime rate set out a Section 12 above. - e) The employer will pay the cost of landline telephone installation and rental to those NCHDs rostered off-site on-call.
+For each period the NCHD is rostered on-call off-site, Monday to Sunday half of all hours up to a maximum of 10 hours are paid at the rate of time and 1/4 and the balance is paid at the rate of 1⁄2 time thereafter. - ii.
+In addition NCHDs who are rostered for on-call off-site on a Sunday are paid for the first 8 hours worked between the hours of midnight on Saturday and midnight on Sunday at the rate of 0.75 time and at the rate of 1⁄2 time thereafter.
+Therefore first 8 hours on-call off-site on a Sunday are paid an additional 3/4 time on top of the otherwise applicable rate.